ihuangz/JuliaTutorials/README.md

-# JuliaTutorialsTemplate
+# JuliaTutorials

-See <http://rikhuijzer.github.io/JuliaTutorialsTemplate/> for more information.
+See <http://ihuangz.github.io/JuliaTutorials/> for more information.